Please note that by continuing to use this site you consent to the terms of our

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, G Data immediately detected and quarantined the malicious files.
 A pop-up alert (screenshot below) was shown, which persisted until manually closed.
 No user action was required or possible.

-K7 Cloud Endpoint Security Advanced provides a cloud-based console for managing the endpoint protection software.
+As its name suggests, K7 On-Premises Enterprise Security provides a server-based console for managing the endpoint protection software.
+This is accessed via a web browser.
 The product is designed for enterprises of all sizes.
-We feel it is particularly suitable for smaller businesses and less-experienced administrators.
+We feel it is particularly suitable for smaller businesses and less-experienced administrators, due to the very simple and easy-to-use console design.

 Suitable for micro-businesses upwards